 Complaints may be alleged to be associated with a particular site.
 If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified company is indeed the source of the incident (or that the allegation cannot be proven).

-In the 2014-2015 period, the Council was required to record an incident in association with conditions in their resource consent.
+In the 2015-2016 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with NPDC's conditions in resource consents or provisions in Regional Plans.